Chocolate Dipped Pretzels

 Ingredients

-Paramount crystals: used to help melt chocolate, candy melts or yogurt coatings to help make coatings smooth.
+• Paramount crystals: Paramount Crystals are used to help melt chocolate, candy melts or yogurt, to help create a smooth, glossy coating.
 Use 1 tsp Paramount Crystals for every 2 cups chocolate, candy melts, or yogurt coatings.
-Put chocolate in heatproof bowl and add paramount crystals slowly until desired consistency is achieved.

 Method